British Film Institute: Today

-An announcement of a £25 million capital investment in the Strategy for UK Screen Heritage was made by Secretary of State for Culture Media and Sport at the opening night of the 2007 London Film Festival.
+An announcement of a £25 million capital investment in the Strategy for UK Screen Heritage was made by Secretary of State for Culture, Media and Sport at the opening night of the 2007 London Film Festival.
 The bulk of this money paid for long overdue development of the BFI National Archive facilities in Hertfordshire and Warwickshire.

 During 2009, the UK Film Council persuaded the government that there should only be one main public-funded body for film, and that body should be the UKFC, while the BFI should be abolished.
 In 2010, the government announced that there would be a single body for film.
 Despite intensive lobbying (including, controversially, using public funding to pay public relations agencies to put its case forward), the UKFC failed to persuade the government that it should have that role and, instead, the BFI took over most of the UKFC's functions and funding from 1 April 2011, with the UKFC being subsequently abolished.
 Since then, the BFI has been responsible for all Lottery funding for film—originally in excess of £25m p.a., and currently in excess of £40m p.a.

 The BFI Film Academy forms part of the BFI's overall 5–19 Education Scheme.
 The programme is being supported by the Department for Education in England who have committed £1m per annum funding from April 2012 and 31 March 2015.
 It is also funded through the National Lottery, Creative Scotland and Northern Ireland Screen.

 On 29 November 2016, the BFI announced that over 100,000 television programmes are to be digitised before the video tapes, which currently have an estimated five-to-six-year shelf life, become unusable.
 The BFI aims to make sure that the television archive is still there in 200 years' time.

-The BFI recently announced that it is teaming up with American diversity and inclusion program #StartWith8Hollywood founded by Thuc Doan Nguyen to make it global.
+The BFI announced in February 2021 that it is teaming up with American diversity and inclusion program #StartWith8Hollywood founded by Thuc Doan Nguyen to make it global.

-BFI Trust
+Leadership

-The BFI is Chaired by Tim Richards and run by CEO Ben Roberts.
-Its trustees include Caroline Michel, Pat Butler, Eric Fellner and Trevor Mawby.
+The BFI is currently chaired by Jay Hunt and run by CEO Ben Roberts and deputy CEO Harriet Finney.